onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: casablanca
+    :updated: frankfurt

     When

-      * the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` in an Incremental Module is attaching to an internal network (per the ONAP definition, see Requirements R-52425 and R-46461) that is created in the Base Module, AND
+      * the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` in an Incremental Module is attaching to an ONAP internal network (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666) that is created in the Base Module, AND
       * an IPv4 address is being cloud assigned by OpenStack's DHCP Service AND
       * the internal network IPv4 subnet is to be specified